Ralim/IronOS/Documentation/Settings.md

 Flash the temperature reading after heating was halted while the tip is still hot

-### Setting: Calibrate temperature?
+### Setting: Calibrate Tip Offset?

 Used to calibrate the ADC+Op-amp offsets for the tip.
 This calibration must be performed when the tip temperature and the handle temperature are equal.
-Generally not required unless your device is reading more than 5°C off target.
+Generally *not required unless your device is reading more than 5°C off target temperature*.

 On device help text:

-Start tip temperature offset calibration
+Calibrate tip temperature offset; not required unless device > 5°C off target

 ### Setting: Restore factory settings?